AXIS5hacker/DNX-Note-Width-Changer/README.md

 1. Clone the project
 2. Using terminal,change to the directory where you clone the project, then `cd Dynamix_chart_width_control_GUI`
-3. `cmake CMakeLists.txt -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program in, and you can customize it.
+3. `cmake CMakeLists.txt -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program, and you can customize it.
 4. `cmake --build ./exampleBuildDirectory`, and you will get the program.

 # Arguments(for console application)